-Accountability Cohort: An accountability cohort is all students, regardless of grade status, who were enrolled in school on BEDS day two years after the year in which they entered grade 9, or, in the case of ungraded students with disabilities, the year in which they reached their seventeenth birthday.
-(For example, the 1998 accountability cohort consists of all students who first entered grade 9 in the fall of 1998 who were enrolled on October 4, 2000).
-Certain students with severe disabilities, new immigrants, and students who transfer to programs leading to a high school diploma or high school equivalency diploma are not included in the school accountability cohort.
+Accountability Cohort: An accountability cohort is all students, regardless of grade status, who were enrolled in school on BEDS day two years after the year in which they first entered grade 9, or, in the case of ungraded students with disabilities, the year in which they reached their seventeenth birthday.
+(For example, the 1999 accountability cohort consists of all students who first entered grade 9 in the fall of 1999 who were enrolled on October 3, 2001).
+Certain students are not included in the school accountability cohort.
 Cohort is defined in Section 100.2 (p) (8) of the Commissioner's Regulations.

-Component Retests: Component retests were offered in Regents English and Mathematics A to graduating seniors who were at risk of not meeting the State learning standards.
+Component Retests: Component retests were offered in Regents English and Mathematics A to certain students who were at risk of not meeting the State learning standards.
 Component retesting is the process by which a student who has failed a Regents examination in English or Mathematics A twice is retested only on the areas of the learning standards in which the student has been proven deficient.
 Component retesting eliminates the need for the student to retake the full Regents examination multiple times.
-Students who earn credit through component retesting are counted as if they scored in the 55-64 range or in the 65-84 range, as determined by the results of the component retest.
+Students who earn credit through component retesting are counted as if they scored in the 55-64 range or in the 65-84 range on the Regents examination, as determined by the component retest results.